 For soil, use a well draining mix.
 Personally i use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
 An alternate mix is 2 parts potting soil to 1 part perlite.

-Fertilizing -- Feed your plant about every 2 months during periods of active growth using a granular fertilizer that contains micronutrients.
+Fertilizing -- Feed your plant about every 2 months during periods of active growth using a granular fertilizer that contains micronutrients (I use this).
 Follow the dosage on the package.

 Placement in the garden -- Full sun may be too much for this Iochroma, except in cool areas like near the Pacific coast.
 It might need some afternoon shade in strong sun.

 Pruning & shaping -- Pruning isn't necessary, although you can prune it if it gets leggy.
 Prune in the fall to avoid removing budding sites.
 Avoid pruning more than 15-20% of the plant in a 10 day period.